Dog Attacks Are Often Serious

 The injured person was unreasonably careless, and that carelessness contributed to the injury.
 The owner may not be liable if, for example, the injured person ignored a “Beware of Dog” sign.

 Prevention: The Best Remedy

-Probably the most important piece of advice when it comes to legal liability for dog bites is this: Do all you can to prevent your dog from injuring others and do all you can to prevent yourself from becoming a dog bite victim.
+The most important piece of advice when it comes to legal liability for dog bites might be this: Do all you can to prevent your dog from injuring others and do all you can to protect yourself from becoming a dog bite victim.
 Take appropriate precautions and teach children how to behave around dogs.
-To learn more about ways to prevent your dog from biting or injuring others, read How Dog Owners Can Avoid a Lawsuit.

 When you’ve been bitten by a dog, emotions can run high.
 Fear, panic, anxiety and physical pain can distract you from taking the important steps necessary after your dog bite.

-- First, identify the dog that bit you and who the owner is.
+- Identify the dog that bit you and who the owner is.

-- Then, go to the doctor and have your physical issues addressed.
+- Go to the doctor and have your physical issues addressed.

-- Then, report the incident to your local animal control center and/or police department.
+- Report the incident to your local animal control center and/or police department.
 Note the date you filed the report and with whom you spoke.

-It is also extremely important to take photos of your injuries and the accident location.
+- Take photos of your injuries and the accident location.
 If you can without putting yourself in additional danger, take pictures of the dog that bit you.
-The Law Offices of Mark E. Salomone may take additional photos to properly document the case.
+We may take additional photos to properly document the case.

 As an owner, there are steps you can take to minimize the possibility of your dog attacking someone: